 The Hall of Holiday Receptions:

 The hanging base of the chandelier fell during an earthquake as a reception was taking place during the time of Abdulhamid II.
-On weighting it was found to total 700 kilograms!
+On weighting, it was found to a total of 700 kilograms.
 Heating was accomplished in this huge expanse of space by six domed furnaces beneath the floor of the hall, and hot air ducts opened at the foot of the columns.
-Heating began two days in advance of a reception in order to bring the hall to a temperature of 18-20 degrees centigrade.
+Heating began two days in advance of reception in order to bring the hall to a temperature of 18-20 degrees centigrade.

 In addition to holiday celebrations, this grand hall experienced other events of historical note.
 In 1856, Sultan Abdulmecid gave a dinner reception here for Marschal Pelissier.
 A state dinner was also given for the Hungarian Emperor Franz Josef.
 During the final months of World War I the Austria-Hungarian Emperor Karl and his Empress were honored with a state dinner.

-The first parliamentary assembly under the Ottomans took place here under Sultan Abdulhamid II. ‹n 1877.
-In 1927, returning to Istanbul for the time as President of Turkey, Ataturk addressed a large gathering her on the beauties of Istanbul.
+The first parliamentary assembly under the Ottomans took place here under Sultan Abdulhamid II. in 1877.
+In 1927, returning to Istanbul for the time as President of Turkey, Ataturk addressed a large gathering on the beauties of Istanbul.
 The group included parliamentarians, generals, and élites of the city of Istanbul.
-On his death Ataturk’ s body lay in state under this great dome.
+On his death, Ataturk’s body lay in state under this great dome.